-Employees shall also promptly submit in writing to the Chief of Police any material changes in offduty employment, including any change in the number of hours, type of duties or the demands of any approved off-duty employment.
+Employees shall also promptly submit in writing to the Chief of Police any material changes in off-duty employment, including any change in the number of hours, type of duties or the demands of any approved off-duty employment.
 Employees who are uncertain whether a change in off-duty employment is material are advised to report the change.

-815.5.7 GENERAL GUIDELINES-OFF-DUTY
+g.
+GENERAL GUIDELINES- OFF-DUTY